Nubhetepti-khered: Shaft tomb

-At Dahshur, the undisturbed shaft tomb of Nubhotepti-khered was discovered in 1894 by Jacques de Morgan, close to the pyramid of Amenemhat III.
-North of the pyramid is a series of ten shaft tombs for members of the royal family.
+At Dahshur, the undisturbed shaft tomb of Nubhotepti-khered was discovered in 1894 by Jacques Morgan, close to the Black Pyramid.
+North of the pyramid is a series of 10 shaft tombs for members of the royal family.
 While king Hor occupies tomb 1, Nubhotepti-Khered is buried in tomb 2.
 Her burial was found at the end of a long corridor.
 It consisted of two chambers, one above the other.
 The lower chamber contained the coffin and the canopic chest of the princess.
 In the upper chamber above the burial chamber were burial goods, including several pottery vessels.
 There was a box with ointment jars and a second, long box with further royal insignia.
 Nubhetepti-khered is so far not yet known outside her burial.

 Wooden coffins and canopic chest

 The body of Nubhetepti-khered was placed in a wooden coffin, decorated with inscribed gold leaf.
 In the coffin were found the remains of an inner, mummyform, gilded coffin.
 The wooden canopic chest was also adorned with gold leaf and contained four canopic jars made of alabaster.